samikroy/samikroy/README.md

     <tr>
    <td>10</td>
       <td>
-      <a href="https://www.m365virtualmarathon.com/schedule.html">Make sense of Logs with Azure Wokbooks at Microsoft 365 Virtual Marathon</a>
+      <a href="https://www.m365virtualmarathon.com/schedule.html">👨‍💻 Make sense of Logs with Azure Wokbooks at Microsoft 365 Virtual Marathon</a>
        </td>
       <td>
           May 2021